Read in 4 minutes

 Open the SSH configuration file

 /etc/ssh/sshd_configwith your text editor:

 Search for the following directives and modify as it follows:/etc/ssh/sshd_config

 Once you are done save the file and restart the SSH service by typing:

 sudo systemctl restart ssh

-In this tutorial you have learned how to generate a new SSH key pair and setup an SSH key-based authentication.
-You can add the same key to multiple remote serves.
+In this tutorial, you have learned how to generate a new SSH key pair and set up an SSH key-based authentication.
+You can add the same key to multiple remote servers.

 We have also shown you how to disable SSH password authentication and add an additional layer of security to your server.

 By default, SSH listens on port 22.
 Changing the default SSH port will reduce the risk of automated attacks.